 1. Visit the Suburbs

 One of the most neglected areas for good, local food is also one of the most populous—towns outside of cities.
-The suburbs can be a great place to find new customers who might not want to come back into the city on the weekends, or who might be interested in home delivery (described below).
+The suburbs can be a great place to find new CSA members who might not want to come back into the city on the weekends, or who might be interested in home delivery (described below).

 2. Offer Delivery

-Having delivered our CSA for three of the six years we’ve operated it, I can honestly say it’s my favorite option for distribution.
+Having delivered our CSA to members for three of the six years we’ve operated it, I can honestly say it’s my favorite option for distribution.
 For one, you can charge for the delivery so your time is paid for.
 Two, customers love the convenience.
 That said, keep your delivery range reasonable.
 I suggest you draw a circle around a town or city then ask anyone outside that circle to either meet you inside of it or find a drop-off spot (like the house of a friend in the area).
 This is a must for keeping it profitable.

 3. Hit the Gym Then the Books